-Start creating your own products (ebooks, courses, printables, etc.) from day one too, but it doesn’t make much sense to launch them until you build a loyal audience.
+Start creating your own products (ebooks, courses, printables, etc.) from day one too, although it doesn’t make much sense to launch them until you build a loyal audience.

 Stage 3: The perks of owning a travel blog – did somebody say free travel?

-You can actually start making money blogging via the above-mentioned methods way before you are invited on your first media trip or get a discounted hotel stay.
+You can actually start making money blogging via the above-mentioned methods way before you are invited to your first media trip or score a discounted hotel stay.

-But unless you get financial compensation for joining a media trip or you can sell your photos to a hotel, for example, look at free travel as a perk of having a travel blog.
+Unless you get financial compensation for joining a media trip or manage to you sell your travel photos, look at free travel as a perk of having a travel blog.
 Because free travel won’t pay your bills and it won’t make your blog a profitable business.

 Phew, you’ve made it until the end of this guide.
 Congrats!
-I hope you are now the proud owner of a brand new blog.
+I hope you are the proud owner of a brand new blog now.
 It wasn’t hard at all, was it?